 Here’s why Santa Barbara is about to become your go-to California weekend getaway.

 Affectionately known as the American Riviera, Santa Barbara is a traveler’s delight.
-It’s easy to navigate and perfectly situated between the beach and mountains with views galore.
-And don’t forget about its wine country, horse country, sailing, surfing, Spanish colonial architecture, historic hotels, and those charming red tile roofs perfectly contrasted against white stucco walls.
+It’s easy to navigate and perfectly situated between the beach and mountains with ocean views galore.
+Don’t forget about wine country, horse country, sailing, surfing, Spanish colonial architecture, historic hotels, and those charming red tile roofs perfectly contrasted against white stucco walls.
 An oceanfront city, Santa Barbara is quite a beauty.
-Toss in an au courent farm-to-table dining scene… there is much to love about this historic small-ish town that is anything but sleepy.
+Toss in an au courent farm-to-table dining scene – there is much to love about this historic small-ish town that is anything but sleepy.

 Voted “30 Best Small Cities in America” in Condé Nast Traveler’s Reader’s Choice Awards, here are five reasons why Santa Barbara might just grab hold of your heart and not let go.
 (Sorry, San Francisco!)

 With miles of golden sand and endless ocean views, no wonder Santa Barbara was voted “Best Beach Town” by Sunset magazine in 2015.
 It definitely doesn’t disappoint.
 There are plenty of outfitters who will help you up on a horse to ride off into the sandy beach for sunset.
 A local’s favorite is dog-friendly Butterfly Beach in Montecito.
 Or head over to Arroyo Burro Beach and keep your eyes on the water for breaching whales and jumping dolphins.